-Welcome to our podcast page, where you can listen to talks by Abbot George Burke (Swami Nirmalananda Giri) about various aspects of practical spiritual life, and remarkable spiritual people he has known.
+Welcome to our podcast page, where you can listen to talks by Swami Nirmalananda Giri (Abbot George Burke) about various aspects of practical spiritual life, and remarkable spiritual people he has known.

 These spiritual podcasts will include talks on Original Christianity and Original Yoga, Soham Meditation, what is necessary for success in yoga, vegetarianism, reincarnation, the connection between Jesus and India, and much more.
 We hope to add new podcasts frequently, so visit often!

 Then the Podcasts will be listed with the newest ones at the top of the page.
-With dozens of podcasts, we have split this page into multiple pages.
-You can access more podcasts by using the links at the bottom of each page.
+With dozens of podcasts, this page is quite long.
+Keep scrolling to discover hidden gems.

 Listen to Podcasts Below or on Your Favorite App

 - About Spiritual Experience and Abilities–What Should the Beginner Yogi Know?–Part 4

 - What Should the Beginner Yogi Know About Spiritual Experience and Abilities?–Part 3

 - Spiritual Experience and Abilities–What Should the Beginning Yogi Know?–Part 2

 - What Should the Beginner Yogi Know About Spiritual Experience and Abilities?–Part 1

 - How to Pronounce the Soham Mantra in Meditation